refinedev/refine/.changeset/lucky-parents-matter.md

 ---
-"@refinedev/devtools": patch
+"@refinedev/devtools": minor
 ---

-refactor: devtools selector with all selectables
+feat: devtools selector with all selectables

 Updated devtools selector to display all available elements instead of relying on the user's pointer to select the element.